 Grants for community development, community promotions, community education and similar matters which benefit persons residing in Allamakee County, Iowa.

-The Allamakee County Community Foundation (ACCF) is now accepting applications for their new mini-grant program from February 1 - November 1.
+The Allamakee County Community Foundation (ACCF) accepts applications for its mini-grant program from February 1 - November 1.
 The ACCF “Emerging Needs” Mini-Grant Fund was created to address funding needs for Allamakee County projects outside of the regular grant cycle.